Palladium

 Key Applications

-The primary end-uses of Palladium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Palladium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Dental alloys — Palladium plays a vital role in dental alloys, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Dental alloys - Palladium is valued in dental alloys for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Hydrogen purification — Palladium plays a vital role in hydrogen purification, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Hydrogen purification - Palladium is valued in hydrogen purification for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook